freneticmonkey/migrate/doc/GETTING_STARTED.md

 Outside of the sandbox environment migrations cannot be applied without validation.
 Migrations are created, viewed, and then approved before they can be applied to the project database.

 Migrations are created with the `create` subcommand.
-The example below shows the use of additional flags `--gifinfo` which provides a 'gitinfo' file in place of a local repository, and `--no-clone` which disabled git cloning and relies on any schema located within the working directory.

 `./migrate create --gitinfo gitinfo.txt --no-clone`

 This command will create a migration in the management database.

+> ### gitinfo
+  'gitinfo' files are files that contain the output of the `git show -s --pretty=medium` command.
+By placing a file containing this text alongside the yaml schema, a local git repository is not required to create a migration.

+> ### no-clone
+  The example below also shows the use of the `--no-clone` flag which disables git cloning and relies on any schema located within the working directory.

+Migrate also supports cloning yaml schema from a git repo.
+For simplicity this process won't be covered in this document, more information will be provided at a later date.

-An example of this is shown below (formatted from the actual output for readability):
+An example usage of the create command is shown below (formatted from the actual output for readability):

 ```
 +-----+----+---------+----------------------------------------------------------+---------------------+--------------------------------------------------+--------+---------------------+